InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

 - Community Contributions

 You can showcase your personal work, a job you make for a client(if authorized).

+!!! note "Projects"

+    It is a good practice to showcase only the best works you made.
+You might find interesting to add more than 5, but there are chances of your reader clicking exactly on the worst one and have a bad first impression of you.
+In your showcase section, avoid showcasing bad work.
+Invite some of your friends to help you select the best ones to showcase.

+!!! note "Ability"

+    Avoid using percentage graphs to showcase your proficiency on specific tech stack or tool.
+The main reason is: how do you grade of your ability as 80%, 100% or 30%?
+Worse than that, how can the reader be sure of that?
+If you want to do that, it is better to apply for certificates, there are plenty on linkedin or specialized sites.

 ## Achievements
 - List key achievements and skills